Applications are now closed. We will update this page and announce widely the 2019-2020 program in SU19.

 If you have any questions or difficulties uploading your application materials, please contact Nichole Fazio, Director of CCRF, at firstname.lastname@example.org.

-Deadline: Application review will begin on October 19, 2018 and continue until the scholars appointments are filled.
+APPLICATIONS NOW CLOSED.
+Deadline: Application review will begin on October 19, 2018.

 A program designed and funded through a collaboration between the Feitler Center for Academic Inquiry, the SMART Museum, the Humanities Collegiate Division and the College Center for Research & Fellowships (CCRF).